 - A little about your art background, with the option to upload or attach a resume

 - Your availability to install and remove an exhibit in any given month of the year

-Proposals that are not selected may be considered in the case of cancellations.
+Proposals that are not selected may be considered in the case of future cancellations.

 Thank you for your interest in exhibiting your work at Georgetown Public Library!